t0mg/pd-camera-app/README.md

 ## TODO

 - Add sound effects
+- Add a bunch of screenshots to this doc
 - Add an animated preview for movies in the camera roll (i.e. generate a `.pdv` in addition to the `.gif`)
 - Add stickers and cool stuff
 - Fix all the [issues](#known-issues) UwU